Dollarway High School: History

 Additional classrooms and a new cafeteria were funded by a tax millage passed in 2007.

 The Altheimer district formerly operated Altheimer-Sherrill High School.
 In 2007 Altheimer-Sherrill High closed, and the students were rezoned to Dollarway High, causing its enrollment to increase.
 At that time the new Dollarway High principal was the ex-principal of the other school.

 By 2012 the district had a 10 year master plan calling to spend $2,800,000 to add new classrooms and to refurbish existing ones.

 In 2016 Dollarway High moved into the building formerly occupied by Robert F. Morehead Middle School.
 The district continued to use the former Dollarway High campus.
 Dollarway superintendent Barbara Warren made the moves in an effort to begin using three campuses total instead of four.

-In December 2020 the Arkansas State Board of Education ruled that the Dollarway School District should merge into the Pine Bluff School District as of July 1, 2021 with all schools of the two school districts, including Dollarway High, remaining open post-merger.
+In December 2020 the Arkansas State Board of Education ruled that the Dollarway School District should merge into the Pine Bluff School District as of July 1, 2021, with all schools of the two school districts, including Dollarway High, remaining open post-merger.
 Accordingly the attendance boundary map of Dollarway High will remain the same for the 2021-2022 school year.
 The Arkansas Board of Education mandated PBSD to keep Dollarway High on operation as a condition of the merger.
 In 2022 the student count was decreasing, and a group called PBSD Stakeholders for Consolidation was advocating for consolidating the former Dollarway campuses into other PBSD facilities.
 I.C.
 Murrell of the Northwest Arkansas Democrat Gazette stated "a high school merger is not off the table."

 By March 2023, the high school had 163 students.
 That month the district announced that Dollarway High would merge into Pine Bluff High School.
 According to Jennifer Barbaree, the superintendent, the district may use the former Dollarway High building to take some classes of Robert F. Morehead Middle School, which would be the only middle school in the Pine Bluff school district.
 According to I. C. Murrell of the Arkansas Democrat Gazette, this decision was "expected" by the community.

 Attendance zone

-Dollarway High serves sections of Pine Bluff as well as Altheimer, Sherrill, and Wabbaseka.
+As the sole high school of the Dollarway district, Dollarway High's boundary included sections of Pine Bluff as well as Altheimer, Sherrill, and Wabbaseka.
 It also served the unincorporated areas of Hardin, Lake Dick, New Gascony, Pastoria, Plum Bayou, Sweden, Tucker, and Wright.